 A personal website isn't just about selling yourself or conveying your message--it's about controlling the narrative.
 You are restricted by how you can portray yourself on other websites and social media.
 However, your personal website allows for creativity!
 Here are some reasons you need a personal website, plus how to create one and a FREE checklist for creating your own.
-Subscribe to my Saturday Digest email list you'll get access to my Freebie Library, which includes this free checklist.

 Disclaimer: This article contains some referral links.
 If you make a purchase through one of my links, I may receive a small discount that allows me to pay for this blog and continue to provide free content.
 Every tool or website I recommend is one I stand behind and personally use or have used in the past.
 Thank you for your support!

 If you are a writer, designer, photographer, or other type of creator, I highly recommend creating a personal website.
 I'll outline reasons why you should in this post, as well as ways to go about it without spending a lot of money!
 Even if you aren't considered a "creative", a personal website can be useful and serve as a portfolio, resume, or both.

 Other websites, such as LinkedIn, Twitter, and Instagram, allow us the option to connect with others and open ourselves up.
 That being said, they have their limits.
 A personal website that you own provides you with the option to show your creative or unique side.
 What makes you different?
 You can use your own website to sell yourself to clients, employers, and everyone else on the world wide web.

 2. Selling Yourself